 Chicken diapers are a fashion accessory only die-hard chicken breeders knew about 10 years ago.
 Those who don’t have chickens often still raise their eyebrows at the idea of diapering poultry.
 Among a rising culture of urban chicken owners, however, there is a steady demand for functional and handsome chicken diapers.

-A survey of four major cities (Denver, Miami, New York City, and Los Angeles) found that 0.8 percent of residents already owned at least one chicken, and another 4 percent intended to purchase chickens within 5 years.
+A survey of four major cities (Denver, Miami, New York City, and Los Angeles) found that 0.8% of residents already owned at least one chicken, and another 4% intended to purchase chickens within five years.

 While these percentages may seem small, just a fractional percentage of any one of these cities equates to thousands of chicken owners.
 Moreover, almost all of these owners need diapers for their poultry because the birds are kept at least partially indoors.
 Chicken diaper businesses specialize in making fashionable and practical diapers for these birds.

 You may also be interested in additional unique business ideas.

 Ready to form your LLC?
 Check out the Top LLC Formation Services.

 Learn how to start your own Chicken Diaper Business and whether it is the right fit for you.

 Start a chicken diaper business by following these 10 steps:

 - Form your Chicken Diaper Business into a Legal Entity

 - Register your Chicken Diaper Business for Taxes